Badenoch: I’ll double apprenticeships budget by slashing uni degrees

 Return of ‘rip-off’ degrees

-Badenoch, a former apprentice who holds degrees in engineering and law, will say: “A lot of people know I did two degrees.
+Badenoch, who claims to be a former apprentice, will say: “A lot of people know I did two degrees.
 One in engineering.
 One in law.
 But while I can’t remember how to do parallel integration.
 I can remember how to fix a broken computer.
 Which I learnt on my apprenticeship.
 We need more apprenticeships.

 “I was working with adults.
 I was paying my own way.
 And it gave me self-confidence in a way my university degrees never did.
 And unlike my subsequent university degree, I wasn’t still paying off my debts in my early 30s.